primefaces/primefaces/docs/15_0_0/components/contextmenu.md

 non-ajax action and third one is used for navigation.

 ## Attachment
-ContextMenu can be attached to any JSF component, this means right clicking on the attached component will display the contextMenu.
+ContextMenu can be attached to any Jakarta Faces component, this means right clicking on the attached component will display the contextMenu.
 Following example demonstrates an integration between contextMenu and imageSwitcher, contextMenu here is used to navigate between images.